 What's the minimum rental period for a private condo in Singapore?

-Three consecutive months, per URA regulations.
+Generally three consecutive months, per URA regulations.
+HDB flats typically require six months.
 Anything shorter is only legal in licensed hotels, serviced residences, or specifically approved properties.

 Does my corporate relocation package cover short-term housing?

 Many do, but with significant variation.
-Common structures are a 30-day lump sum allowance, a daily rate cap, or a direct booking through a preferred provider.
+Common structures are a 30-day lump sum, a daily rate cap, or a direct booking through a preferred provider.
 Confirm the exact terms in writing before you arrive.

 When should my shipment arrive relative to my short-term housing?

-Plan for your container to arrive after your permanent move-in date, not during your temporary stay.
+Plan for your container to arrive after your permanent move-in date.
 Having it delivered to a serviced apartment means moving everything twice.
-Build at least two weeks of buffer between your expected permanent move-in and your short-term checkout.
+As a general guideline, two weeks of buffer between your expected permanent move-in and your short-term checkout tends to give enough flex for the things that commonly slip.

 Let us map out your timeline